Home Living and workingHow good is health care in Colombia? Explanations and my experiences.

 by Sabine

-Did you know that Colombia was recently in the top 4 countries with the best health care in the world (source)?
-And that in the year 2000, the country was named number 22 by the World Health Organization with the best healthcare system worldwide? (source) And thus left behind Germany, Canada, Australia and the U.S., among others?
-After almost 2.5 years of living in Bogotá, I have experienced firsthand how healthcare works in Colombia, and have already used more healthcare than during my 29 years in the Netherlands.
+After living in Colombia for more than 11 years, I have personally experienced how the healthcare system works in Colombia, and I have used more healthcare than during my 29 years in the Netherlands.
 In this article, I briefly explain the healthcare system and my own experiences.
 The healthcare system in Colombia is quite complex.
 Since I am far from knowing everything about it, a whole book could be written about it and there are many differences between health insurance policies, in this article I will keep it short and describe my experiences.

 What is the health care system like in Colombia?